pashpashpash/4chan-propaganda/README.md

 ## Limitations
 - This script only makes posts in existing threads, though you could easily modify it to create new posts.
-- Uploading images isn't supported, but is possible if you can dig through the Chinese [Drission library](https://github.com/g1879/DrissionPage) on github (good luck lol)
+- Uploading images isn't supported, but is possible if you can dig through the Chinese [Drission library](https://github.com/g1879/DrissionPage) on github (good luck lol) and implement the desired functionality.

 ## Other things to keep in mind
 The 4chan slider captcha is solved using an injected [js script](https://github.com/pashpashpash/4chan-propaganda/blob/main/4chan-script.js).
 I got it from [drunohazarb's repo](https://github.com/drunohazarb/4chan-captcha-solver).